The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 When in Doubt, Get Checked Out

-Breathlessness, a cardiac murmur, palpitations, or chest discomfort that has not been explained, an echocardiogram is often one of the first and most informative steps towards an answer.
+Breathlessness, a heart murmur, palpitations, or chest discomfort that has not been explained.
+An echocardiogram is often one of the first and most informative steps towards an answer.

 Read: When in Doubt, Get Checked Out →